 - Once students have worked on their own part of the connection concept map, bring the class together for a brainstorming session to look for further connections.
 Continue with the full class discussion by building off of the example in step 1a, above.

 - Use post-its or note cards to diagram out the next levels.
 Draw arrows between related impacts.
 Look for connections beyond the ones shown in the sample image.

 - Note that most of the climate connections shown in this example are positive, or amplifying, feedbacks.
-Point out to students that an example of a negative, or dampening, feedback could be increased evaporation will cause more cloud cover, resulting in more reflected sun energy, and subsequently slowing the rate of warming.
+Point out to students that an example of a negative, or dampening, feedback could be increased evaporation which will cause more cloud cover, resulting in more reflected sun energy, and subsequently slowing the rate of warming.
 Look for other feedback connections in the chart.